danielurda/neurocomputing-pif/README.md

 # Neurocomputing-BIP
-This repository contains an example database and the R code to train a linear regression model using the t+1, t+7 and aggregated strategies covered in the paper.
+This repository contains an example database corresponding to the library users at the Polytechnic School of Engineering in Algeciras, which has a weekly periodicity.
+This repository provides the R code to train a linear regression model using the t+1, t+7 and aggregated strategies covered in the paper.

 # Pre-requisites